Morlabs/BasedAgent/Docs/Contributions/Coder Guide.md

 The step by step details of how to Contribute Code, increase those odds of having your Pull Request merged.
 [Best Practices Document Link]

-## Code Contributor Guide to Earning Weights & Their Implied Value
+## Contributor Guide to Earning Weights & Their Implied Value
 The detailed description of the implied value per weight which is updated each month.
 [Code Contributor Weights Guide Link]